brikrey67/interface-design/readme.md

 ### Cost vs Benefit

 Closely consider the benefits of using your application.
 What is the app designed to do?
-How might it make a users life easy, happy, healthy, knowledgeable, productive, or fun?
+How might it make a user's life easy, happy, healthy, knowledgeable, productive, or fun?
 While it is fun and easy to imagine our applications' positive impact on users, it is important to remember that there is always an associated cost.
 Costs come in many forms: money, time, ...decisions?

 <details>
   <summary><strong>What aspects of an application may create a cost for users?</strong></summary>